 This study expands and confirms the linear structural relationship between TM, destination image, and intention to revisit at the local destination level.
 It diversifies the research context compared to previous studies, emphasizing the substantial influence of TM, which accounts for 62% of the destination image and intention to revisit.
 This highlights the significant importance of TM in the effective operation of local destinations.
-These contributions enhance the theoretical understanding of TM, destination image, and intention to revisit in a diverse and comprehensive manner.
+These contributions enhance the theoretical understanding of TM, destination image, and intention to revisit diversely and comprehensively.

 Investing in high-quality TM has a direct and positive impact on destination image.
 This can be achieved by hiring professional speakers, developing attractive scripts, and integrating multimedia elements.
 Engaging and informative interpretation services help tourists understand and appreciate the destination, encouraging revisits.
-Pre-existing scripts developed with experts enhance the quality of interpretation services.
+Pre-existing scripts developed by experts enhance the quality of interpretation services.
 Multimedia elements like video and augmented reality create vivid and interactive experiences.
 Virtual tours provide different perspectives and insights into the destination's unique features and attractions.
-Secondly, the direct influence of destination image on tourists' intention to revisit emphasizes the importance of building a positive and strong destination image with the intention of attracting tourists to revisit.
+Secondly, the direct influence of destination image on tourists' intention to revisit emphasizes the importance of building a positive and strong destination image to attract tourists to revisit.
 For example, destination management organizations can develop marketing campaigns that introduce unique cultural heritage, natural beauty, or adventure opportunities of the destination.
 This may include creating attractive advertising materials such as videos, images, or brochures that introduce the unique features of the destination.
 Additionally, tourism service providers can offer high-quality services such as service quality, comprehensive information content, and diversity in cultural, historical, and sightseeing destinations to contribute to a positive destination image that increases tourists' intention to revisit.

 The results regarding the indirect influence of TM on tourists' intention to revisit through destination image demonstrate the importance of TM.
 A good tourism interpretation service can contribute to increasing tourists' intention to revisit the destination.
 Therefore, special attention should be paid to training and improving tourism narration skills for both guides and speakers.
 Additionally, guides themselves should also increase their awareness of their role in tourism narration services as this helps attract more customers and increase income.
 Therefore, a travel company can customize TM to serve specific customer groups.
 By providing TM that suit tourists' interests and needs, companies can create a more personalized experience that increases their intention to revisit.
 This study focuses on the destinations of Binh Dinh and Phu Yen, therefore, future studies should avoid generalizing the findings of this study to all other regions or localities in Vietnam or worldwide.
 Comparisons with previous studies indicate that the influence of tourism narration services on different variables varies in each research context.
 Thus, this study also suggests that future research reassesses the research model and the level of influence in different research contexts and target populations.
 Furthermore, this study specifically focuses on tour guides and on-site narrators, but has not explored international tour guides and international tourists.
 Therefore, future research is recommended to investigate the tourism narration services provided by international tour guides and evaluate the impact of their narration services on destination image and intention to revisit from the perspective of international tourists.
 By doing so, the linear structural relationship of tourism narration services on destination image and intention to revisit can be further enhanced in terms of theoretical understanding, contributing to the research on tourist behavior in tourism.

-Acknowledgement: This research is conducted and funded by Quy Nhon University under the project number T2023.822.32.

 REFERENCES